fzlee/alipay/README.md

 #### Naming convention
 Given an alipay function, say `alipay.trade.page.pay`, we will defind a corresponding function `alipay.api_alipay_trade_page_pay()`

 Generally we will do such a translation:

     function_name = "api_" + alipay_function_name.replace(".", "_")

-according to alipay document, some paremeters in `biz_content` are optional and some are not. we defind functions in this way so that you can put those optional parameters in `kwargs`:
+According to alipay document, some paremeters in `biz_content` are optional and some are not.
+We defind functions in this way so that you can put those optional parameters in `kwargs`:
 ```
 def api_alipay_xxx(self, out_trade, total_amount, **kwargs):
     ...